thomasgtaylor/how.wtf/content/post/2023-03-21-sts-assume-role-in-one-command-using-aws-cli.md

 ---
-title: STS assume role in one command using AWS CLI
-date: 2023-03-21T00:00:00-04:00
 author: Thomas Taylor
+categories:
+- cloud
+date: 2023-03-21 00:00:00-04:00
 description: How STS assume role in one command using the AWS CLI
-categories:
-- Cloud
 tags:
+- aws
-- AWS
+- aws-cli
-- AWS CLI
+title: STS assume role in one command using AWS CLI
 ---

 In order to assume a role, two actions must normally be completed.